MuluoXue/ml-Toolkit/README.md

 - Introduction of sub-items

-ml-toolkit-common: the underlying package
+-- ml-toolkit-common: the underlying package

-ml-toolkit-mybatisl-plus: used by mybatis-plus
+-- ml-toolkit-mybatisl-plus: used by mybatis-plus

+-- ml-toolkit-service: demo